 We know that a special performance requires special attention.
 Our ticket services office will work with you should you have to change your plans before or after you arrive at the center.
 Refunds will be available under these special circumstances.

 How can I prepare my child or myself for this experience?

 Zoellner Arts Center wants to ensure that all patrons attending a sensory-friendly performance feel comfortable knowing what to expect.
 Links to materials for each production can be found below and will be sent to all ticket holders approximately two weeks prior to the performance.

 You may also visit the arts center at any time we are open to walk the hall and get a first hand experience before you arrive or commit to buying tickets.

-- Alice in Wonderland: Pre-Visit Stories & Show Guide
+- Pre-Visit Stories & Show Guide